ibm-cloud-docs/devsecops/devsecops-doi-publish-testrecords.md

 ## Inputs
 {: #doi-publish-testrecord-inputs}

-The below properties are fetched using pipelinectl command `get_env` :
+The following properties are fetched using pipelinectl command `get_env` :

 Property | Description
 ---------|------------